DiaKEM/dexcom-g7-apk-patcher/README.md

 ![Your device is incompatible](images/problem.png)

+## Data sharing/forwarding à la BYODA for AAPS

+The patch will not add any data sharing capabilities to the `apk` like BYODA does.
+It will only remove the compatibility checks.
+If you want to directly transfer Dexcom's glucose readings to your AAPS you can use a workaround by putting xDrip inbetween.

+It would be wrong to describe this procedure here because there are other experts out there who also know all the details.
+Just google for `xdrip dexcom g7 companion mode`.

 ## Introduction

 `Dexcom G7 APK-Patcher` is a simple tool which allows you to modify the official `.apk`-file.
 The patched `.apk` will disable compatibility checks